marafathussain/ML_book_easy/chapters/chapter1.md

 Consider how you learned to identify animals as a child:

-Your parent didn't give you rules like:
+Your parent did not give you rules like:
 ```
 IF has_four_legs AND has_trunk AND large_ears THEN elephant
 IF has_four_legs AND orange AND black_stripes THEN tiger